DT as an investment

 - Listed on Nasdaq First North Growth Market Finland under the ticker symbol DETEC

-According to Detection Technology’s view, demand will continue to be strong in all of the company’s main markets.
-The company expects double-digit growth in total net sales both in Q3 and H2 of 2022, although the shortage of materials and components is expected to postpone at least some of the growth in H2.
+According to Detection Technology’s view, demand will continue to be strong in security and industrial X-ray imaging solutions and good in medical.
+The company expects double-digit growth in total net sales in Q1 and H1 of 2023.

-Whilst the company is confident in the outlook for the remainder of 2022, the company’s businesses face uncertainty due to the war in Ukraine, the pandemic, the energy crisis, and inflation.
-In addition, direct and indirect risks related to the availability of materials remain elevated.
+The indirect impacts of the war in Ukraine, inflation, energy crisis, U.S.–China relations and the overall geopolitical situation create uncertainty.
+In addition, some of the company’s customers have higher inventories.
+Direct and indirect risks related to the availability of materials have reduced.
 The impacts of material and component shortage have been acknowledged as a limiting factor in the outlook, however a further degradation in supply chain might affect business outlook.

-Detection Technology aims to increase sales by at least 10% per annum and to achieve an operating margin at or above 15% in the medium term.
+Detection Technology aims to increase sales by at least 10% per annum and to achieve a 15% operating margin in the medium term.

 boost investments in healthcare.